-When you add data by copying or cloning it from a different project, the underlying data objects keep the same IDs.
+When you add data by copying or cloning it from a different project, each underlying data objects keeps its original ID.
 To refer to a particular copy of a data object, you have to specify both the project and the data object.

 You can view the contents of a project from the Projects section of the user interface.
 Each object in the project also has actions that can be performed by selecting the item, right-clicking on the item, or using the menu at the end of the item's row.